Lisa Marie carved her musical path as she bore Elvis’ legacy | Times Leader

 “It took about six months to get her to the point where she can be honest with herself and creative with her words and talk about her dad,” he said.
 “So that was really special.”

 Presley’s lyrics to “Lights Out” were written after she had come back from a visit to Graceland, said Magness, where her father and her grandparents are buried in the back lawn, along with extra space for other Presley family members.
-Years later, in 2020, her was buried there as well.
+Years later, in 2020, her 27-year-old son Benjamin Keough was buried there as well.

 “I noticed a space left/next to them there in Memphis/in the damn back lawn,” she sings.

-All roads lead back to Memphis for the Presleys and Lisa Marie , too, something she foretold in her music decades ago.
+All roads lead back to Memphis for the Presleys and Lisa Marie will be interred there, too, something she foretold in her music decades ago.